 There are many advantages for the companies offering this service to customers, beyond the obvious customer experience advantages.
 Companies are able to go a step further to offer personalized, tailored services based on customer preferences, to respond to needs that maybe the customer hasn’t yet asked for.
 They also reduce operational costs.
 By handling the majority of customer interactions (which would have traditionally been managed by an agent in a call center), operators are freed up to manage more complex tasks and to extract strategic information from the conversations, in order to pinpoint targeted and specific customer requirements (not just general trends).
 In addition, a virtual assistant is enough smart to perceive when the customer needs support from human agent, and can make this transition happen in a way that is seamless.

-Like a human conversation
+Virtual Assistant like a human conversation

 Thanks to its ability to understand natural language, it can be difficult to distinguish a virtual assistant powered by AI from a human assistant.
 Virtual assistants can provide basic information requests, such as those about transportation (“How to get to London from Gatwick Airport?”), booking travel (“make a reservation of a double room in NYC for next week”), making calls (“ Call James right now”), online banking (“I want to check my account balance of last month”) and so on.